The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

-If $p=2$ there is another row of \cite[Table 6.76]{litterickmemoir} labelled `\textbf{P}', row 4, with factors $10,5^2,5^*,1^2$ on $M(E_6)$.
+Now we come back to $H\cong \PSL_2(11)$.
+In \cite[Tables 6.73--6.76]{litterickmemoir}, we see that if $p=5$ then $H$ is strongly imprimitive, so we assume that $p\neq 5,11$.
+If $p=2$ then there are two rows of \cite[Table 6.76]{litterickmemoir} labelled `\textbf P'.
+One of these, row 4, has factors $10,5^2,5^*,1^2$ on $M(E_6)$.
 Both $5$ and $5^*$ have non-zero $1$-cohomology (but $10$ has zero $1$-cohomology) \cite[Table A.4]{litterickmemoir}, so the pressure is $1$.
-However, we show that $H$ nevertheless must stabilize a line on $M(E_6)$.
+However, we show that $H$ nevertheless must stabilize a line or hyperplane on $M(E_6)$, and hence is strongly imprimitive.
 As the pressure is $1$, we may assume that the socle is $5$ or $5^*$: a computer check on Magma shows that the largest submodule of $P(5)$ with composition factors from the set $\{10,5,5^*,1\}$ has structure

-Since there is only one trivial module in this module, we obtain a contradiction.
+Since there is only one trivial module in this module, we cannot produce a module with factors $10,5^2,5^*,1^2$ with two trivial composition factors and no trivial submodule or quotient.
+Thus this row may be excluded, and there is a single row to consider for each of $p=2$, $p=3$ and $p\nmid |H|$.